On the weight lifting property for localizations of triangulated categories: On the weight lifting properties

 Note that we do not include the usual "cancellation" property into our Ore conditions (so, one may say that we are only interested in one of the two Ore conditions). \end{defi}

-Till the end of the section we will always assume that $(\cu, w)$ is a triangulated category with a bounded weight structure, $S \subset \mo(\hw)$ is a set of morphisms, $\du \subset \cu$ is the triangulated subcategory of $\cu$ generated by the set $B$ of cones of elements of $S$ (unless stated otherwise).
-By Proposition \ref{p2loc}, there exists a weight structure on $\cu/\du$ such that the localization functor $L$ is weight-exact.
-We will denote this weight structure by $w_{\cu/\du}$.
+Till the end of the section we will always assume that $w$ is a weight structure on a triangulated category $\cu$, $S \subset \mo(\hw)$ is a set of morphisms, $\du \subset \cu$ is the triangulated subcategory of $\cu$ strongly generated by the set $B$ of cones of elements of $S$ (unless stated otherwise).
+According to Proposition \ref{p2loc}, $w$ descends to the localization $\cu'=\cu/\du$; we will use the notation $w'$ for the corresponding descended weight structure.